 GSK is a fully focused biopharma company.
 We prioritise innovation in vaccines and specialty medicines, maximising the increasing opportunities to prevent and treat disease.
-At the heart of this is our R&D focus on the science of the immune system, human genetics and advanced technologies, and our world-leading capabilities in vaccines and medicines development.
+At the heart of this is our R&D focus on the science of the immune system, human genetics, genomics and advanced technologies, and our world-leading capabilities in vaccines and medicines development.
 We focus on four therapeutic areas: infectious diseases, HIV, immunology/respiratory, and oncology,

 Vaccines help protect people from infectious diseases at every stage of life.
 Our vaccines portfolio is the broadest in the industry, helping protect people from meningitis, shingles, flu, polio, measles and many more.
 Today, one and a half million doses of our vaccines are administered daily, and around 40% of the world’s children receive a GSK jab each year.
 We use diverse platform technologies from adjuvants that improve vaccine effectiveness through to mRNA technology.
 These are at the heart of our pipeline differentiation.

 Specialty medicines are prescribed by specialist healthcare practitioners.
 For GSK this includes our cancer medicines that have life-changing potential for patients.
 We’re also developing medicines for immune-mediated conditions, including the first new medicine for the chronic autoimmune condition lupus in over 50 years.